 Q. How long does a commission take?

 It all depends.
 Most of the time I can crank out a tattoo piece in about two days, but if I have class or a heavy work load it might take a little longer.
-See, I work in stages.
-I can get the rough draft sketched but the time from start to finished product is about a week to two weeks, give or take.
+Safe to say, if you commission something from me expect to see the finished product in about two weeks.

 Q. Do you trade art as payment?